NVlabs/f-RAG/README.md

 </p>

 ## Contribution
-+ We introduce *f*-RAG, a novel molecular generative framework that combines fragment-based drug discovery (FBDD) and retrieval-augmented generation (RAG).
++ We introduce $f$-RAG, a novel molecular generative framework that combines fragment-based drug discovery (FBDD) and retrieval-augmented generation (RAG).
 + We propose a retrieval augmentation strategy that operates at the fragment level with two types of fragments: *hard fragments* and *soft fragments*, allowing fine-grained guidance to achieve an improved exploration-exploitation trade-off and generate high-quality drug candidates.
-+ Through extensive experiments, we demonstrate the effectiveness of *f*-RAG in various drug discovery tasks that simulate real-world scenarios.
++ Through extensive experiments, we demonstrate the effectiveness of $f$-RAG in various drug discovery tasks that simulate real-world scenarios.

 ## Installation
 Clone this repository: